 Availability changes very quickly.
 In the event the product you have requested has become unavailable or is not available from your regional growing location we will reach out.

-Orders by noon on Wednesday are available for pickup Friday afternoon.
+Orders by noon on Wednesday are shipped the following week, generally.